wirl-ice/iceberg-tracking-beacon-database/standardization/README.md

+# Introduction

-Author: Jill Racejiwcz
+Author: Adam Garbo
-Date: 2018-04-27
+Date: 2020-04-11

-Title: Standardizing scripts
+Title: Standardization scripts

-This collection of code digests raw tracking beacon data in csv format to output a standardized csv file, does some basic cleaning, and outputs other quality added file types - point and line kml files, point and line shape files, and gpx files
+This collection of code ingests raw tracking beacon data in comma-separated values (CSV) format and outputs a standardized CSV file, does some basic cleaning, and outputs other quality added

+file types - point and line kml files, point and line shape files, and gpx files

 Compiled by Anna Crawford, PhD Student, DGES, Carleton Univeristy